Atlantic White Cedar Siding – chamaecyparis thyoides

 Wood with history and mystery

-AWC was prized by natives for medicine and canoe-making for thousands of years, and its cousin Northern White Cedar is also called Arborvitae (Tree of Life).
+White Cedar was prized by natives for medicine and canoe-making for thousands of years.
+Its cousin, the Northern White Cedar, is also called Arborvitae (Tree of Life).

 Used in architectural design for centuries, it weathers to an iconic silvery gray when left unfinished.
-AWC is light yet strong, and mills well for custom profiles that can distinguish a project, as seen here.
+Atlantic White Cedar is light yet strong, and mills well in custom profiles that can distinguish a project.

-From classic clapboard to smooth tongue and groove and more, AWC offers a lot to designers in beauty and strength.
+From classic clapboard to smooth tongue and groove and more, Atlantic White Cedar offers a lot to designers in beauty and strength.